kbsymanz/fortunes-server/README.md

 ## Usage

-    node server.js
+    node server.js [-p port] clientDirectory

-Server listens on the localhost, port 8050.
-Browse to: http://localhost:8050.
+Server listens on the localhost, port 9000 by default.
+Use -p to change the port.
+Browse to: http://localhost:9000.

+The clientDirectory is the directory which will be exposed via http as static files through Express.
+It is expected that an ```index.html``` file exists in this directory.
+This file will be served for all http routes.

+## API

+The server responds to Socket.io requests from the client (it is assumed that the client is loaded from the clientDirectory in index.html).
+The client emits either a ```search``` or ```random``` message, sending along an options object (optional) and a callback.

+See test/test.server.js for examples.

+## Testing

+Start the server in another terminal, then:

+    mocha test/test.server.js

 ## License